mechasch/OEAS895_Project/README.md

 All files necessary to run the code in this repository is included within.
 The repository contains the following contents:

 1. Combined_List_R_UPDATED_HEADERS.csv - This .csv file contains all of the combined data for this project; nitrogen samples, YSI 6600 V2 sonde measurements, wind speed/direction data, daily precipitation totals, and tidal height.
+NaN values are included for no probe or verified poor values.
+The detection limit for DIN is 0.14 uM and is displayed as such in the file.
 The units for these variables are as follows:

 		* Date: M/D/YYYY
 		* Month: M